-Applicants can be considered for the Bachelor of Applied Science (BAS) degree in the School of Education, if they:
+Applicants can be considered for the Bachelor of Applied Science (B.A.S.) degree in the School of Education, if they:

-- Earned an Associate of Applied Science degree in an Early Childhood program, or a minimum of 15 semester credit hours in an Early Childhood discipline, and - 2.
+- Earned an Associate of Applied Science degree in an Early Childhood program, or a minimum of 33 semester credit hours with a minimum of 15 technical or vocational hours in an Early Childhood discipline, and - 2.
 Are eligible to return to the last school attended